cleancoderscollaborative/cleancoderscollaborative.github.io/discord.md

 * [Direct link to meetup channel](discord://discord.com/channels/1080153218899787856/1080153220137107466)
 \(If you have the server added click here to join the meetup)

-# Get Started with Discord
+## Get Started with Discord

-You need to have a *FREE* Discord account to join our collaboration meetups.
+You need to have a *FREE* Discord account to use Discord and join our collaboration meetups.
-Asking our members to have an account reduces the zoom-bombing we experience.
+Registering for an account reduces the zoom-bombing we experience.
 Discord is also extremely popular for both gaming and business, so it is real collaboration tool (in case you are not familiar)!